hn/seagate-blackarmor-nas/README.md

 - As Moritz [suggests](http://wiki.ccc-ffm.de/projekte:diverses:seagate_blackarmor_nas_220_debian#tuning) it is advisable to install the `lm-sensors` and `hdparm` packages.

-- He also notes that you can adjust the fan speed by echo-ing the desired speed to sysfs: `echo 128 > /sys/class/i2c-dev/i2c-0/device/0-002e/pwm1`.
+- With [hwmon](https://www.kernel.org/doc/Documentation/hwmon/sysfs-interface) you can adjust the fan speed automatically.
+This script installs a corresponding template file in `/etc/sysfs.d`.
-  With `hwmon` one can [adjust the fan speed automatically](https://openwrt.org/toh/seagate/blackarmor_nas220#system_fan).

 ## Revive a bricked device

-The Marvell SoC waits in a very early boot phase on the serial port for a special "magic" sequence, and when this is received, it accepts to transfer the boot loader via Xmodem. `kwboot` can be used if your device is bricked or if you want to test an U-Boot image before actually flashing to NAND.
+The Marvell SoC waits in a very early boot phase on the serial port for a special "magic" sequence, and when this is received, it accepts to transfer the boot loader via [Xmodem](https://en.wikipedia.org/wiki/XMODEM).
+The `kwboot` tool can be used if your device is bricked or if you want to test an U-Boot image before actually flashing to NAND.
 Simply set up the serial port like this:

 ```
 $ kwboot -b u-boot-nas440.kwb -p -t /dev/ttyS8